 Driving a car is a big responsibility and despite the fact that cars are safer than ever, they are still one of the easiest ways to get yourself killed in the modern world.
 It only requires obeying a few rules and using some techniques to operate a vehicle but even with driving being easy as it is, vehicles are still driven by human beings who are prone to make mistakes.
 Especially when it comes to teenagers who just got their driving licence who might think they know everything about driving.
 After all, they proved their driving skills to the driving instructor and passed their exams.
 Sadly this is wrong because statistics show that one in five new drivers is involved in a car accident in their first year.
 GPS tracking systems can be helpful for optimising your driving behaviour.
 Even worse, one in three drivers killed is under 25 years old.
 Here are some tips to survive in a world where you might encounter rash teenagers to experienced truck drivers to overly-cautious elder citizens:

 By slowing down to the limit and avoiding unnecessary speeding, you are not only being a safer and more responsible driver, but you can also save a lot more fuel than you may think.
 Just by driving at 70 mph rather than 85 mph you can save up to 25% fuel.
 Keep this in mind; It won’t matter how fast you go if you don’t reach your destination.

 Decrease Engine Idling

-Try not to leave the engine running to warm up your car or to keep the engine running when making a short stop, and instead drive away immediately when starting from cold.
+Try not to leave the engine running to warm up your car or to keep the engine running when making a shortstop, and instead drive away immediately when starting from cold.
 By idling to heat the engine, you waste fuel and can cause rapid engine damage.
 Idling for a few minutes every day will result in an engine replacement sooner than you think but a vehicle tracker can prevent it from happening.